-If you have additional questions (but please be sure to check out the FAQs below first!), contact Peggy Burns, Director of Internships. or stop in to see a CCI adviser during Drop-In hours, Monday through Friday, 2-5 PM.
+If you have additional questions (but please be sure to check out the FAQs below first!), contact Peggy Burns, Director of Internships, or stop in to see a CCI adviser during Drop-In hours, Monday through Friday, 2-5 PM.
 Advisers are here to answer your internship questions, ranging from help on determining which internship may be the best fit for you to advice on cover letters and resumes when applying for an internship.

-What kinds of experiences do you fund?
+What kinds of experiences do we fund?